OspreyProject/Osprey/docs/remote-config.md

 a plist rather than through this shared document, since the document is the same for every user of a client.
 When set, the warning page's contact link carries the user's email and the blocked URL as query parameters, so a console-hosted unblock request page opens with both fields already filled in.

+`ManagedSafeSearch` (`""` or `"strict"`) forces SafeSearch on Google, Bing, and DuckDuckGo through request rules on the device, and `ManagedYouTubeRestrict` (`""`, `"moderate"`, or `"strict"`) forces YouTube Restricted Mode through the `YouTube-Restrict` request header.
+Both default off.
+They require host access to the search and YouTube domains, which the extension declares as optional permissions; managed deployments grant them through the browser's `ExtensionSettings` policy (`runtime_allowed_hosts`) delivered by GPO, Intune, or the Google Admin console alongside the other policy keys.
+Without the grant the rules install but never match, and the device records the degraded state in its local event log.
+Search engines can change their URL parameters at any time, which is why both keys default off and an emergency settings migration can clear every rule Osprey installed.

+`blockCategories` inside a `ManagedProviderSettings` entry force-sets that provider's block-category toggles.
+For AlphaMountain this covers the security-adjacent toggles (`suspicious`, `newly_registered`, `dynamic_dns`) and the content policy categories: `parked`, `adult_content`, `sex_education`, `dating`, `gambling`, `drugs`, `alcohol_tobacco`, `weapons`, `hate_discrimination`, `violence_gore`, `piracy`, `hacking`, `social_media`, `streaming_media`, `games`, `chat_messaging`, `file_sharing`, `shopping_auctions`, `job_search`, `webmail`, `remote_access`, `ai_applications`, `cryptocurrency`.
+Content categories are acceptable-use policy blocks rather than security verdicts: the warning page presents them as blocked by the organization's policy, and severe security verdicts always take precedence in what the user sees.
+Keys unknown to an older extension version are ignored, so a document may safely enable categories before every device has updated.
+Enabling a category implies the AlphaMountain lookup runs; a document that enables categories while disabling the provider is contradictory and the provider setting wins.

 `CommercialDisabledProviders` is an array of provider ids that are force-disabled on the endpoint.
 It is honored only when it arrives through this remote document; the same key in managed storage (Group Policy, Intune, or a plist) is